-Buckingham Palace is the official London residence of the sovereign, and was first opened to the public in 1993.
+Buckingham Palace is the official London residence of the sovereign, one of the most iconic images of London, and a fantastic day out.

-The History of Buckingham Palace begins in 1702 when the Duke of Buckingham had it built as his London home.
-The Duke's son sold the house in 1761 to George III, it was renamed "Queen's House" in 1774 as Queen Charlotte resided there.
+The History of the Palace begins in 1702 when the Duke of Buckingham had it built as his London home.
+The Duke's son sold the house in 1761 to George III, it was renamed "Queen's House" in 1774 as Queen Charlotte resided there

-Queen Victoria was the first monarch to take up residence in Buckingham Palace in 1837.
+Queen Victoria was the first monarch to take up residence in 1837.
 Once again extensive changes took place, one of these was to have the huge arched gateway removed to Tyburn, where it remains, known as Marble Arch.

 Today Buckingham Palace is used not only as the home of The Queen and The Duke of Edinburgh, but also for the administrative work for the monarchy.
 It is here in the state apartments that Her Majesty receives and entertains guests invited to the Palace.